Dripdrop12/ipardalis/content/blog/zandrin/index.md

 {{< load-photoswipe >}}

-Zandrin is our 4th gen HB from Nugget x Loko.
+Zandrin is our 4th gen hold back Ambilobe Panther Chameleon from Nugget x Loko.
 He has amazing yellows with blue bars and some vibrant red highlights on his turrets and spine.
 He is a phenomenal Ambilobe Panther Chameleon.

-{{< gallery dir="/img/ambilobe/zandrin" />}}
+{{< no_num_gallery dir="/img/ambilobe/zandrin" more=" | Male Ambilobe Panther Chameleon"/>}}

 Filial
 : *F4-CG14*